 ( Disponible en anglais seulement )

-Morgan Camley’s varied practice includes general complex commercial litigation and Aboriginal law, as well as municipal, regulatory and criminal law.
+Morgan Camley’s experience spans many industries and areas of practice including complex commercial disputes, agriculture, estates litigation, aboriginal law, and administrative law well as municipal, regulatory and criminal law.
 Morgan represents clients at all levels of court and in arbitration in British Columbia and Yukon.

-Her broad range of experience allows her to creatively solve problems for her clients.
+Morgan’s broad range of experience allows her to creatively solve problems for her clients.
+She is particularly adept at finding creative, cost-effective solutions to complex and challenging issues.
+She brings practicality and commitment to each new challenge.

-Commercial litigation: acting as counsel on a number of disputes at trial and on appeal involving partnerships, commercial leasing, defamation, mining, real estate transactions, breach of contract, breach of fiduciary duty and trust claims.
+Commercial litigation: acting as counsel on a number of major commercial disputes at trial and on appeal involving partnerships, commercial leasing, defamation, mining, real estate transactions, breach of contract, breach of fiduciary duty and actions against government authorities.

-Aboriginal law: acting for both industry and First Nations in a variety of matters including duty to consult claims, resource and business development, bio-solids, mining issues, business transaction disputes, governance issues and disputes, First Nations housing and issues involving First Nations land.
+Aboriginal law: acting for both industry and First Nations in a variety of matters including duty to consult claims, resource and business development, bio-solids, mining, pipelines, business transaction disputes, governance issues and disputes, First Nations housing and issues involving First Nations land.

 Municipal/local government: acting for clients with zoning and land use issues, expropriation claims, judicial review of local government decisions and bylaw enforcement.

-Regulatory/criminal law: representing clients before federal and provincial regulatory tribunals including National Energy Board proceedings involving oil and gas pipelines, and representing individuals and corporations charged with criminal and regulatory offences, including agricultural and fisheries.
+Regulatory/criminal law: representing clients before federal and provincial regulatory tribunals including National Energy Board proceedings involving oil and gas pipelines, and representing individuals and corporations charged with criminal and regulatory offences, including agricultural, wildlife, and fisheries.

-Morgan is a graduate of Queens Law and of Mount Allison University in New Brunswick during which time she also attended the University of Hangzhou in China.
+Morgan was born and raised in Vancouver.
+She is a graduate of Mount Allison University in New Brunswick and of Queens Law.
+Morgan completed part of her studies at the University of Hangzhou in China.

-Morgan maintains a strong commitment to community through her volunteer activities which include acting as the Chair of the Board of Directors for QMUNITY, British Columbia’s Queer, Trans and Two-Spirit Resource Centre.
+Morgan also maintains a strong commitment to her community through her volunteer activities including as the Chair of the Board of Directors for QMUNITY, British Columbia’s Queer, Trans and Two-Spirit Resource Centre.
 In 2014, Morgan was named a finalist for the PRIDE Legacy Awards recognizing her outstanding achievement as a Community Leader.

 - Law Society of British Columbia